Alzheimer’s Breakthroughs You Must Know Right Now! | Dr. Oz | S9 | Ep 10 | Full Episode

 And I'm sure you're doing that.

-Tremendous youth.
+Tremendous guilt.

 What happened when you were there that you witnessed?

-with her and I live on this side of optimism and I said you know cure it's all going to be fine because that's what the doctors told us that she would be fine.
+Well, I hugged her and I prayed with her and I live on the side of optimism and I said, you know, Kira, it's all going to be fine because that's what the doctors told us, that she would be fine.

-Dr. Aiza would have never left that hospital and the guilt that I have carried for leaving that hospital that night, I would have called everybody I knew.
+And the guilt that I have carried for leaving that hospital that night, I would have called everybody I knew.

 I would have had every specialist in there had I thought that we were at risk of losing her.